Who Are The Legal Heirs in California’s Intestate Succession Law?

 Breaking Down Heirship in Children

 The simple term “children” can mean different things in establishing legal heirs especially now that blended families are the norm.
-Below is a quick breakdown of how children are recognized as heirs-at-law in California in the absence of a legal will.
+Below is a quick breakdown of how children are recognized as heirs-at-laws in California in the absence of a legal will.

 1. Natural Children